This is a good and common question - one I’d like to answer with my own testimonial.

 Most notably, I have more mental calm, focus and stamina, and I find I can engage more fully in my busy life of teaching group classes, seeing private clients, furthering my professional development, making time for my amazing friends & family and overseeing the runnings of my mature business.

-As a teacher, I’ve had the pleasure of watching individuals move for 20 years, and I can say without hesitation that I have seen more progress and change in my students since I began integrating therapeutic yoga into my teaching.
+As a teacher, I’ve had the pleasure of watching individuals move for nearly 30 years, and I can say without hesitation that I have seen more progress and change in my students since I began integrating therapeutic yoga into my teaching.

 Therapeutic Yoga has enabled me to teach from a perspective of moving more 'purely'.
 It has given me the eyes to see my students more clearly, recognize where they compensate, and understand how we can work together to heighten their body awareness, improve their movement and get stronger by finding more ease and better function.

 At the heart of the practice is mindfulness – cultivating a direct relationship with ‘what is’.
 I invite my students to listen to whispers of tension, to come away from pain and restrictions, and experience the ease and stability that is fostered with intentional movements, relaxed breathing and focus.

 They are encouraged to meet challenging exercises and poses without pushing, striving or strengthening over tension, but instead with quiet attention and steadiness of body and breath.